MCP Server Documentation

 1. Call validate_schedule with the natural language input

-3. Call simulate_schedule with the normalized RRule
+3. Call simulate_schedule with the recurrence JSON

 4. Return 12 occurrences with automatic DST handling (EST/EDT transitions)